randolf.ca

 std::overflow_error | If the new position falls beyond the internal tail position (or, in other words, it exceeds the available free space in the ring buffer) |

-offset | Position adjustment (may be positive or negative) |
+offset | Position adjustment (may also be negative, but only for relative type ) |

-type | Type of adjustment TRUE = absolute (default) FALSE = relative |
+type | Type of adjustment TRUE = absolute (default) FALSE = relative ( offset may also be negative) |

 |